Euro zone mulls covered bonds for Italy, Spain

 One hurdle is a negative pledge clause on some Italian bonds, which guarantees the bondholder that the sovereign will not issue debt at better terms.

-"It's an incomplete solution which does not go to the core of the issue, which is the stabilization of the eurozone," an Italian source said about the Finnish proposal on covered bonds.
+"It's an incomplete solution which does not go to the core of the issue, which is the stabilisation of the eurozone," an Italian source said about the Finnish proposal on covered bonds.

 "It even risks having negative effects because operations funded through covered bonds would have a privileged status over those which are not funded this way," the source said.